FoxLisk/alttp-notes/all bosses no eg/route.md

     * if you bonk too late you softlock
     * good luck
     * the safe way to do this is to tap < early, tap v to kick into the right pixel, tap < and dashturn again. you can do this too early as well though.
-  * open the chest and get the big key (this is cave state big key!)
+  * You can get the big key here for cave state big key if you want to skip the Desert hookpush later.
   * Follow the path for a while (or MIRE BOMB JUMP), go hit the switch in the bari room
   * go to somaria. you can get the arrows from the hub if you like.
 Now it's time for: